electric-eloquence/fepper-wordpress/README.md

 # A frontend prototyper for the rapid prototyping of websites

-### Downstream projects
-* [Fepper Base](https://github.com/electric-eloquence/fepper-base) - no unnecessary assets, styles, or Pattern Lab demo.
-* [Fepper for Drupal](https://github.com/electric-eloquence/fepper-drupal) - templates configured for Drupal 8, along with a Drupal theme built to accommodate those templates.
-* [Fepper for Windows](https://github.com/electric-eloquence/fepper-windows) - scripted to run on Windows.
-* [Fepper for Wordpress](https://github.com/electric-eloquence/fepper-wordpress) - templates configured for WordPress, along with a WordPress theme built to accommodate those templates.
+#### This checkout of Fepper has templates configured for WordPress, along with a WordPress theme built to accept those templates.
+The Fepper WordPress theme is backward-compatible with WordPress core down to WordPress 4.0.

 ### Table of contents
 * [Install](#install)